 If you make face-to-face contact with recruiters, they will be more likely to remember you when you apply on E-Recruiting.
 In some cases the recruiters you speak with during job and internship fairs are the same individuals you will encounter at an interview.

 Tailor your résumé and cover letter so that it's specific to the internship that you're applying for.
 See the reference tab for résumé and cover letter guides and examples.
-Review your résumé with a professional at the Career Development Center (CDC).
-Once you complete your review with the CDC, the Watson Career and Alumni connection office can also provide a review.
+Review your résumé with a professional at the Fleishman Center for Career and Professional Development.
+Once you complete your review with the Fleishman Center, the Watson Career and Alumni connection office can also provide a review.
 Ensure you have business professional clothes for the interview and attend a mock interview for practice.

 Submit your résumé and cover letter for the position on eRecruiting, other internet based career site such as engineerjobs.com and monster.com or go to the company's page directly.
 Ensure that you know where to apply and politely and professionally email a recruiter of the given contact for clarification.

 The question often arises whether a student should take an unpaid internship.
 If the unpaid internship is relevant to your career goals, it is a better idea to partake in that internship instead of a paid internship that is irrelevant to your interests.
 Remember that an unpaid internship may lead to a higher salary in your future by helping you stay on track in obtaining your dream job.
 Please review the United State Department of Labor "Test for unpaid interns" before agreeing to an unpaid internship.

 Ideally an engineering student will have an internship during all three summers of their college career.
 Freshman year is not too early to be looking for an internship to build one's résumé.
 A student might shadow an engineer after their freshman year in order to secure an internship for the next year.